3gglord/week-five/notes.md

 - different tones stand out more when you listen to them than others
   - ex. the piano is more noticable than the bass when played simultaneously because the bass has a lower tone
 - when using the archaeological data, the program displays the qualitative data (where the materials were found) on the bottom
-  - The duration of the song co-incides with the place where the materials were found
+  - the duration of the song co-incides with the place where the materials were found
+  - each new beat is actually a different place
   - could help us see patterns in the change of the number of coins as it gets further along in the song
 - lowered the volume of the count of other Roman materials because I wanted to notice when coins were found
   - I set it to 90% volume while the other stayed at 100%
   - also set the instrument for count of other Roman materials to piano and count of coins to trumpet
   - different intruments, volume settings, and sounds could change what the listener hears, thus changing the meaning of the song

+  <iframe src="audio/sonification-roman-data.mp3" allow="autoplay" style="display:none" id="iframeAudio"></iframe>

 [Roman data, sonified](sonification-roman-data.mp3)

 ## Mapping